 National Academy of Inventors

-The Innovator of the Year and Early Career Innovator of the Year awards recognize Ohio State researchers who are working actively to promote commercialization of university intellectual property, through invention disclosures filed, patents applied for and/or received, technologies licensed or spin-off companies formed.
-These activities support economic development in the Central Ohio region, and serve to attract companies that create a base of operations within the state.
+The Innovator of the Year and Early Career Innovator of the Year awards recognize Ohio State researchers who are actively working to promote commercialization of university intellectual property, through invention disclosures filed, patents applied for and/or received, technologies licensed or spin-off companies formed.
 The creation of separate categories for more established researchers and for early career researchers allows cultivation of an entrepreneurial spirit among all of our investigators.

-The Student Innovator of the Year award is open to postdocs along with undergraduate and graduate students.
-The award recognizes innovation and entrepreneurship among our students that has contributed to the development or commercialization of a new technology.
+The Next Generation Innovator of the Year award is open to postdocs along with undergraduate and graduate students.
+The award recognizes innovation and entrepreneurship that has contributed to the development or commercialization of a new technology.
 It may also recognize a trainee-initiated start-up company whose success is a result of entrepreneurial talent, creativity and energy.

 Early Faculty Career